apache/reef/website/src/site/markdown/tang.md

 In the example below, we extend the Timer API to include a second implementation that simply outputs the amount of time a real timer would have slept to stderr.
 In a real unit testing example, it would likely interact with a scheduler based on logical time.
 Of course, in isolation, having the ability to specify configuration parameters is not particularly useful; this example also adds a `main()` method that invokes Tang, and instantiates an object.

-The process of instantiting an object with Tang is called _injection_.
+The process of instantiating an object with Tang is called _injection_.
 As with configurations, Tang's injection process is designed to catch as many potential runtime errors as possible before application code begins to run.
 This simplifies debugging and eliminates many types of runtime error handling code, since many configurations can be caught before running (or examining) application-specific initialization code.

     package org.apache.reef.tang.examples.timer;